sts10/sts10.github.io/_posts/2022-05-26-alternative-problem-metaphors.markdown

 Armed with this idea that two people need at least some shared experience to **negotiate meaning through metaphors**, I thought about if this illuminated an unexplored advantage of being in a member of a group in power.
 As a common example that you may have heard before (but this framework may illuminate in new ways), business people may use sports metaphors that may be easier for sports fans to understand compared to people who don't watch sports.

 We might now venture even deeper.
-Lakoff and Johnson spend a good amount of time taking about orientations as metaphors (HAPPY IS UP, SAD IS DOWN; HEALTH IS UP, SICKNESS and DEATH are DOWN; VIRTUE IS UP, DEPRAVITY IS DOWN,).
+Lakoff and Johnson spend a good amount of time taking about orientations as metaphors (HAPPY IS UP, SAD IS DOWN; HEALTH IS UP, SICKNESS and DEATH are DOWN; VIRTUE IS UP, DEPRAVITY IS DOWN).
 Much later in the book, they briefly acknowledge something interesting, especially when considered in light of disability: that these foundational orientation metaphors rely on a "prototypical" or "canonical" person.

 > Cooper and Ross (1975) observe that our culture's view of what a prototypical member of our culture is like determines an orientation of concepts within our conceptual system.
 The canonical person forms a conceptual reference point, and an enormous number of concepts in our conceptual system are oriented with respect to whether or not they are similar to the properties of the prototypical person.
 Since people typically function in an _upright_ position, see and move _frontward_, spend most of their time performing _actions_... we have a basis in our experience for viewing ourselves as more UP than DOWN, more FRONT than BACK, more ACTIVE than PASSIVE...
 (132)

 What does this mean for a person who can't stand UP unassisted, whose leg is twisted "sideways", or who requires more PASSIVE time to rest than others?
 Are they othered by entrenched cultural metaphors in ways that few understand?
+What insight can this provide for Disability Studies?

 ## Computer viruses as a more modern example